Powered by Fr. Abraham Mutholath Foundation NFP

 3. While Jesus hung dead on the cross, “one of the soldiers thrust a lance into his side and immediately there flowed out blood and water” (Jn 19:34).
 According to legends, this soldier was Longinus, a blind centurion.
 When he pierced Jesus’ heart, blood fell upon his eyes, and he regained sight.
 Because of this miracle, he became a Christian, and the church venerates him as a saint.

 4. Acts chapter 10 presents an exemplary centurion.
 “There was in Caesarea a man named Cornelius, a centurion in what was called the Italian Cohort.
 He and his whole household were religious and God-fearing.
 He gave generously to the people and constantly prayed to God” (Acts 10:1-2).
 Cornelius had a divine vision in which an angel of God told him, “Your prayers and your alms have ascended as a memorial offering before God” (Acts 10:4).
-He and his family were the early gentile converts to Christianity who received baptism from Saint Peter.
+He receives instruction to approch Peter, who shares the gospel with Cornelius and his household.
+They receive the Holy Spirit and are baptized, marking a significant moment in the early church as Gentiles are welcomed into the Christian faith.

 5. A centurion interceded with his commander to avoid scourging Paul because he was a Roman citizen by birth (Acts 22:25-30).